Year Round Southern Outdoor Porch Entertaining

 Hello my friends!
 As promised, I’m back to share the grand finale of the Southern Romance house with you!
 The piece de la resistance… the back porch.
 Talk about the perfect place to entertain (or nap)!
 Just wait until you see it.
 If you missed the tour of the inside of the home from yesterday [click here] and go catch up.

-Okay, so we left of yesterday in the kitchen, about to head out to the porch.
+In yesterdays tour we left off in the kitchen, about to head out to the porch.

 Don’t you love that you can see through the front door of the home… all the way into the back yard?
 This home is not overly large, but it’s laid out perfectly.
 Today’s builders could take notes.

-The triple set of Frenchies boasts a working set of two, and one fixed, or stationary door.
+The triple set of vintage French doors boasts a working set of two, and one fixed, or stationary door.
 The color is divine!!
-It’s just the right, soft, faded watery blue.
-It’s very authentic.
+It’s just the right shade of soft, faded watery blue.
+It’s very authentic the period of the home.

 The very important breezes.

-The outdoor dining table was constructed from one of the doors from the house.
+The outdoor dining table was constructed from one of the original interior doors from the house.
 Along with the painted floors… it adds such a great level of charm to the porch.

-We had these screens in our last house, and I love, really love that when you are not using them, you’d never know they were there.
+We had Phantom screens in our last house, and I love, really love that when you are not using them, you’d never know they were there.
 The versatility and ease of use is stellar.
-My favorite was having them on the front door, and no one ever knowing you had a “screen door”.
+My favorite location was having them on the front door, because the screening never took away from the looks of the actual door when not in use.
 It’s super for aesthetics.

-This is the fireplace that was removed from the master bedroom, wonderfully relocated to the porch.
+This is the fireplace that was removed from the master bedroom, and wonderfully relocated to the porch.
 You’ll see those same tiles in the “secret room” in the house too!
+The space is air conditioned, and there is an electric heater as well, so it’s truly a four season porch!

 Looking out over the newly landscaped back yard.
 The raised flower beds are full of pansies and everything is getting ready to burst with all the rain.